Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryTokenTypeRequest"></a>

 ### QueryTokenTypeRequest
+Deprecated: use QueryTokenClassRequest

 QueryTokenTypeRequest is the request type for the Query/TokenType RPC method.

-Note: deprecated (use QueryTokenClassRequest)

 | Field | Type | Label | Description |